 Goji berry, dried fruit (Lycium barbarum, L.chinense)

 Goji berries have been shown to protect sperm from hyperthermia (overheating), helping to preserve and improve sperm quantity and quality through its high antioxidant content.
 Goji berries support hormonal balance through improved liver function support and they are extremely nutritious.

 Maca root (Lepidium meyenii)

-Regular consumption of maca has been shown to increase libido, seminal volume and sperm count per ejaculate, and improve sperm motility.
+Regular consumption of maca has been shown to increase libido, seminal volume, and sperm count per ejaculate, and improves sperm motility (Asian J Androl).
 Maca is a wonderful superfood which can be taken in capsules or added to fertility smoothies in powder form.

 Saw Palmetto berries (Serenoa repens)